-A total of Rs.
-9600/- is to be paid for the Bachelor of Arts Honours Programme @ Rs 3200/-.
-In the First year, in addition to Rs.
-3200/-, a Registration fee of Rs.
+A total of \mathfrak{T} .
+9600/- and \mathfrak{T} .
+1800/- for Practical, is to be paid for the Bachelor of Arts Psychology Honours Programme.
+The breakup of fees is \mathfrak{T} .
+3200/- per year and \mathfrak{T} .
+600/- for Practical, every year.
+In the First year, in addition to \mathfrak{T} .
+3200/-, a Registration fee of \mathfrak{T} .
 200/- also has to be paid.
 The programme fee should be paid only by means of Debit Card/Credit Card through online mode only.
 Fee once paid is not refundable.

-The University can revise the programme fee.
+The University may revise the programme fee.
 In that case, the revised fee shall be payable by you as per the schedule of payment notified by the university.

-Although the Bachelor of Arts programme is a semester-based programme, registration is done annually.
+Although the Bachelor of Arts Honours programme is a semester-based programme, registration is done annually.
 Just as you have registered for the first two semesters at the start of the programme, you will have to re-register for the Second year (third and fourth semesters) and Third year (fourth and fifth semesters) before the beginning of the academic year.